 Richly Embellished Map of Europe from the Golden Age of Dutch Cartography

-Fine example of Willem Janszoon Blaeu's carte-à-figures map of Europe, showcasing the high-quality of Dutch cartography during its Golden Age.
+Nice old color example of Willem Janszoon Blaeu's carte-à-figures map of Europe, showcasing the high-quality of Dutch cartography during its Golden Age.
 This map is a reduced version of his popular wall map of Europe published in 1617.

 The map shows the entirety of Europe, as well as Northern Africa, Iceland, and part of Greenland.
 The European countries are thickly blanketed with city names, some marked by a small town symbol in the shape of a building.
 Rivers wind across the country, and thick forests cover some regions, especially in Russia.